microsoft/MPPC23-Power-Apps/lab1/README.md

 Currently, if you want to get all that the Power Platform offers, it's required to subscribe to the Power Apps Developer Plan.
 In this part, we will walk you through all the steps:

-1. Go to the [Power Apps Developer Plan](https://aka.ms/pp/devplan) website (use the Edge profile you created for this workshop)
+1. Go to the [Power Apps Developer Plan](https://aka.ms/pp/devplan) website
 1. Select the **Existing user?
 Add a dev environment** button

     ![Power Apps Developer Plan website with 'Get Started Free' and 'Existing user?
 Add a dev environment' buttons](./assets/dev-plan-1.png)